symfony/symfony-docs/components/event_dispatcher/introduction.rst

 Introduction
 ------------

-Object Oriented code has gone a long way to ensuring code extensibility.
+Object-oriented code has gone a long way to ensuring code extensibility.
 By creating classes that have well defined responsibilities, your code becomes more flexible and a developer can extend them with subclasses to modify their behaviors.
 But if they want to share the changes with other developers who have